 It’s certainly not grounds for cancer patients to try and do it themselves by restricting their diet during treatment – and going back to our earlier point, it could be dangerous to do so.

 If sugar doesn’t cause cancer, why worry about it?

-Cutting out sugar doesn’t help treat cancer, and sugar doesn’t directly cause cancer.
-Why then do we encourage people to cut down on sugary foods in our diet advice?
+If cutting out sugar doesn’t help treat cancer, why then do we encourage people to cut down on sugary foods in our diet advice?